 In Belgern you can then enjoy an ice-cream sundae in the ice cream café at the market during the summer season.
 This comes from traditional in-house production of the Gehring family.
 At the town hall of Belgern there is a Roland as „patron saint“, there is also a „Rolandpark„, where you can find replicas of the Rolande of all other „Roland cities“.

-Elstermeadows, Elbe- Cycle path or Süd-Heide – where do you go from here?
+Elstermeadows, Elbe- Cycle path or southern Heathland – where do you go from here?

 Belgern offers accommodation in several guesthouses, which are mainly used by the cycle tourists on the Elbe cycle path.
-So there are various options for continuing the cycle tour after one (or even two) exciting days in the northern part of the Dahlener Heide and quarters in Belgern: In the southern part of the Dahlener Heide with Schmannewitz and Dahlen, on the Elbe Cycle Path or with the ferry across and on in Brandenburg
+So there are various options for continuing the cycle tour after one (or even two) exciting days in the northern part of the Dahlener Heide and quarters in Belgern: In the southern part of the Dahlener Heide with Schmannewitz and Dahlen, on the Elbe Cycle Path north for example to Dessau – Wörlitz Garden Estate or with the ferry across and on in Brandenburg

 Travel tips for the northern Dahlener Heide